 This MBA Insider content comes from the Working Professional & Executive MBA Admissions team.

-See if you can spot the myth about applying to a Texas MBA Working Professional or Executive (WPE) Program:
+See if you can spot the two true statements and one myth about applying to the Texas McCombs Working Professional or Executive (WPE) MBA programs:

 - We consider a candidate’s academic performance, work experience and overall motivation in reviewing an application.